-- To advise clients and others of special events or opportunities (e.g., a seminar, development of a new service, arrival of a new product) that we have available.
+- To advise clients and others of special events or opportunities (e.g., a seminar, development of a new service, the arrival of a product) that we have available.

-- Our laboratory reviews patient and other files for the purpose of ensuring that we provide high quality services, including assessing the performance of our staff.
-In addition, external consultants (e.g., auditors, lawyers, practice consultants, voluntary accreditation programs) may on our behalf do audits and continuing quality improvement reviews of our Laboratories, including reviewing client and patient files and interviewing our staff.
+- Our laboratory reviews patients and other files for the purpose of ensuring that we provide high-quality services, including assessing the performance of our staff.
+In addition, external consultants (e.g., auditors, lawyers, practice consultants, voluntary accreditation programs) may on our behalf do audits and continuing quality improvement reviews of our laboratories, including reviewing client and patient files and interviewing our staff.

 - The cost of some goods/services provided by the organization to patients is paid for by third parties (e.g., OHIP, WSIB, private insurance).
 These third-party payers often have your consent or legislative authority to direct us to collect and disclose to them certain information in order to demonstrate patient entitlement to this funding.

-You can choose not to be part of some of these related or secondary purposes (e.g., by declining to receive notice of special events or opportunities, by paying for your services in advance).
-You can also unsubscribe from out E-mail Newsletter by simply clicking unsubscribe that is in the bottom page of our E-mail.
-We do not, however, have much choice about some of these related or secondary purposes (e.g., external regulation).
+You can choose not to be part of some of these related or secondary purposes (e.g., by declining to receive notice of special events or opportunities, or by paying for your services in advance).
+We do not, however, have many choices about some of these related or secondary purposes (e.g., external regulation).

 We understand the importance of protecting personal information.
 For that reason, we have taken the following steps:

-We need to retain personal information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
-However, we do not want to keep personal information too long in order to protect your privacy.
+We need to retain personal information for some time to ensure that we can answer any questions you might have about the servicesfor our own accountability to external regulatory bodies.
+However, we do not want to keep personal information for too long in order to protect your privacy.

 We keep our client and patient files for about ten years.
-Our client, patient and contact directories are much more difficult to systematically destroy, so we remove such information when we can if it does not appear that we will be contacting you again.
-However, if you ask, we will remove such contact information right away.
-We keep any personal information relating to our general correspondence (i.e., with people who are not clients or patients) newsletters, seminars and marketing activities for about six months after the newsletter ceases publication or a seminar or marketing activity is over.
+Our client, patient and contact directories are much more difficult to systematicallywe remove such information when we can if it does not appear that we will be contacting you again.
+However, if you ask, we will remove such contact We keep any personal information relating to our general correspondence (i.e., with people who are not clients or patients) newsletters, seminars and marketing activities for about six months after the newsletter ceases publication or a seminar or marketing activity is over.

-We destroy paper files containing personal information by shredding.
-We destroy electronic information by deleting it and, when the hardware is discarded, we ensure that the hard drive is physically destroyed.
+We destroy paper files containing personal information by shredding them.
+We destroy electronic information by deleting it and, when the hardware is discarded, we ensure that the hard drive is physically

-Every client has the right to obtain their personal information from our Information Officer.
-Our clients also have the right to rectification of inaccurate personal data concerning our client, right to erasure of information but this does not apply if processing is necessary.
+With only a few exceptions, you have the right to see what personal information we hold about you.
+Often all you have to do is ask.
 We can help you identify what records we might have about you.
 We will also try to help you understand any information you do not understand (e.g., short forms, technical language, etc.).
 We will need to confirm your identity, if we do not know you, before providing you with this access.
 We reserve the right to charge a nominal fee for such requests.

 If there is a problem we may ask you to put your request in writing.
-If we cannot give you access, we will tell you within 30 days if at all possible and tell you the reason, as best we can, as to why we cannot give you access.
+If we cannot give you access, we will tell you within 30 days if at alltell you the reason, as best we can, as to why we cannot give you access.

-Our Information Officer, Karen Bradbury, can be reached at:
+Our Information Officer, Michael Chorny, can be reached at:

 71 Emerald St. South | Hamilton, ON | L8N 2V4